 Course of Studies

 The student portal combines all of the relevant information on studying in one place.
-The web app offers students access to, for example, their registrations, their personal timetable, an overview of their ECTS credits earned so far, the electronic performance record, an overview of their applications, and links to the course catalogue and to OLAT.
+The web app offers students access to, for example, their registrations, their personal timetable, an overview of their ECTS credits earned so far, the transcript of records, an overview of their applications, and links to the course catalogue, to the module booking and to OLAT.

 Summary of Credits and Transcript of Records